lupyuen/lupyuen.github.io/src/tcc.md

 __Outstanding Functions:__

 We have implemented (fully or partially) many of the POSIX Functions above.

-The functions we haven't implemented are...
+The ones that we haven't implemented? [__They will crash__](https://github.com/lupyuen/tcc-riscv32-wasm/blob/main/zig/tcc-wasm.zig#L774-L853) when TCC WebAssembly calls them...

 TODO